Contact lenses: A guide for first-time users

 How to take out contact lenses

-- Stand in front of a mirror and look up.
-Pull down your lower eyelid with the middle finger of your writing hand.
-Remember to always remove the same lens first (right eye or left eye) to avoid confusion.
+Stand in front of a mirror and look up.
+Pull down your lower eyelid with the middle finger of your dominant hand.
+Try to always remove the same lens first (right eye or left eye) to avoid confusion.

 How to take care of your contacts and your eyes

 Proper care of your contacts can help maintain healthy eyes and can prolong the life of your contacts.
 Experts recommend the following tips to caring for your contact lenses and protecting your eyes from infection:

 Clean the storage case for your contacts with warm soapy water at least once a week.
 Rinse it thoroughly and wipe it dry using a clean tissue.

 Replace the storage case at least every three months, or as recommended by your eye care professional.

 Remove your contacts if you’re experiencing unusual eye irritation.
 This may include redness, pain, discomfort, vision changes, light sensitivity, excessive tearing or strange eye discharge.
 Leave the contacts out until you see an eye care professional and get the problem resolved.

 Don’t wear contacts when you’re ill, even if it’s just a cold.
 When you’re sick, germs can spread from your hands to your eyes when you’re putting in or removing contacts.

 Remember to blink.
 Regular blinking helps keep your lenses clean and moist.